Frogans is a new medium for publishing content and services on the Internet.

 For a general understanding of the technology making up the new medium, see the Frogans Technology Overview

 The Frogans technology is released in the form of an open standard, available to all free of charge.
-It is developed by the OP3FT, a dedicated, non-profit standards developing organization whose purpose is to hold, promote, protect and ensure the progress of the Frogans technology.
+It is developed by the OP3FT, a dedicated, independent, non-profit standards developing organization whose purpose is to hold, promote, protect and ensure the progress of the Frogans technology.
 For more information on the OP3FT, see op3ft.org

 For more resources and information on the Frogans technology: